Kabombom/kabombom.github.io/README.md

 ###Personal Blog
 ==================

-A simpler blog made using jekyllstarter](https://github.com/msanand/jekyllstarter).
+A blog made using jekyllstarter](https://github.com/msanand/jekyllstarter) by .